michfit/Lex-1/README.md

 # language
-Temporary repository for the Language project with Creative Labs.
+Repository for the Language project with Creative Labs.